University of Wisconsin–Madison

 Anneliese Grant, ““Normal” childhood in the lives of financially struggling white daughters and mothers”

 Grant, A. (2022).
 “Normal” childhood in the lives of financially struggling white daughters and mothers.
-Journal of Marriage and Family, 1– 18. https://doi.org/10.1111/jomf.12872 Abstract Objective This study identifies the ways low-income white daughters negotiate normative childhood when describing their responsibilities while …
+Journal of Marriage and Family, 1– 18. https://doi.org/10.1111/jomf.12872 Abstract Objective This study identifies the ways low-income white daughters negotiate normative childhood when describing their responsibilities while growing up.
+Background Though family scholars have long theorized the power of family norms, we know little about the ways …

 Alejandra Ros Pilarz et al, “Making Sense of Childcare Instability Among Families with Low Incomes: (Un)desired and (Un)planned Reasons for Changing Childcare Arrangements.”